Search

 Verbena hastata

-Blue vervain or swamp verbena
+swamp verbena

-The tall thin spikes of Blue Vervain grace the wet meadows of the US in July and August.
+The tall, thin spikes of Blue Vervain grace the wet meadows of the US in July and August.
 Verbena hastata is a short-lived perennial that readily self sows where happy.
 A great plant for pond's edge where it seeds in between sedges and rushes and cheerfully holds its own.

 Height